heptarch/heptarch.github.io/projects.md

 No hustle, no crunch; just research.

 The buildings were designed to facilitate cross-talk, stimulation, and focus.
-Kelly oversaw that alchemy as well.
+Kelly oversaw that geomancy as well.
 As he put it: "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific research interest.
 It is most important to limit their work to that of